MaKr0Hard/PoliteF-ck/README.md

 Using it :
 - ./trans <your_file's_name> <name_of_bytecode_file>   //to build bytecode file
 - ./exec <name_of_bytecode_file>   //to execute the bytecode file
-- You can test with the provided test.fak file that should output R
+- You can test with the provided test.fak file that should output "h"

 The commands (I think you will understand them all) :
 |   WF   |   PoliteF\*ck                                                                                                                       |